Accounts: OATH

 1. Plug your YubiKey into your device and select Accounts.

-To connect via NFC on iOS/iPadOS, swipe down on the screen and tap your YubiKey on the back of your device to scan.
+To connect via NFC on iOS, swipe down on the screen and tap your YubiKey on the back of your device to scan.

 2. Click the three dots in the upper right corner of the app and select Configuration.
-Select Passwords and reset
+Select Manage password under the OATH section.

-3. To remove the password, click Remove password and enter your current password when prompted.
+3. To remove the password, click Remove password.
+Enter your current password and click Remove.
 For NFC connections, tap your key to complete the operation.
 Once removed, a new password can be set at any time.

 _images/oath-passwords-ios.jpg

-4. To change a password, click Set password and enter the new password.
-Enter the new password again to confirm, click Save, and provide your current password when prompted.
+4. To change a password, click Change password.
+Enter your current password and the new pasword.
+Enter the new password again to confirm and click Change.
 For NFC connections, tap your key to complete the operation.

 Pinning an account

-Once an OATH account has been created, it will be listed on the Accounts screen in Yubico authenticator whenever the YubiKey is connected to the device.
-Once several accounts have been registered, not all of them will be visible without scrolling in the app window.
+Once an OATH account has been created, it will be listed on the Accounts screen in Yubico Authenticator whenever the YubiKey is connected to the device.
+If several accounts have been registered, not all of them will be visible in the app window at the same time, and you will need to scroll down the page to view the accounts at the bottom of the list.
 If some accounts are accessed more often than others, you may wish to pin them.

 Pinning an account ensures that it remains at the top of the Accounts screen.
 If you have more than one account pinned, they will be ordered alphabetically (first by issuer, then by account name).